D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - Stop-AzVM
 - Update-AzVM

 ---

 ### Answer:
 - Move-AzResource

-This is described in the reference belwo and can also be accomplished manually from the Azure Portal from the Overview blade of the resource.
+This is described in the reference below and can also be accomplished manually from the Azure Portal from the Overview blade of the resource.
 [ChaNge RG]

 ---

 ### References:

 [Move Azure resources to a new resource group or subscription](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/move-resource-group-and-subscription)

 Both the source group and the target group are locked during the move operation.
 The lock can last for a maximum of four hours, but most moves complete in much less time.

 It doesn't mean the resources are frozen.
 For example, if you move an Azure SQL logical server, its databases and other dependent resources to a new resource group or subscription, applications that use the databases experience no downtime.